bridging hardware and software via object-oriented python and pyserial — demonstrated in the completed arduino data bridge project.

 logic analyser skin

-minimal waveform view inspired by embedded debugging sessions.
+minimal waveform view inspired by gtkwave and embedded debugging sessions.

 quantum circuit cards